 - Cushioning: plant-based polyfoam wrapped in fiber, feather, and down blend; fiber-down back cushions; Flexolator foundation.

-- Upholstery: 228 custom fabric options; made in the USA of domestic and imported materials.
+- Upholstery: broad made-to-order fabric range; made in the USA of domestic and imported materials.

 Review Score